ithacaxyz/relay/README.md

     --quote-secret-key $QUOTE_SIGNING_PRIV_KEY
 ```

-If no `--config` flag is given, a default `relay.toml` is used.
+If no `--config` flag is given, a default `relay.toml` is created in the working directory.
 In both cases, if the file doesn’t exist, it will be created from the CLI arguments; if it does, its values are loaded and overridden by any CLI flags, *without* updating the file.

+Example:
 ```toml
 [server]
 address = "127.0.0.1"